-- A pension for life from your NRD based on your pay as at the date you became a deferred member and revalued to take account of inflation to date of actual retirement.
-The revaluation takes place on 1 April each year using the statutory deferred benefit revaluation rates (see Appendix 1 Definitions) - The opportunity under current legislation to exchange part of your pension for tax-free cash at retirement (subject to certain limits), - An option to retire earlier than your NRD with a reduced pension from age 55 (under current legislation) - A reduced pension if you have to retire early through ill-health, before age 55
+- A pension for life from your NRD, which is calculated by reference to your pay as at the date you became a deferred member and revalued to take account of inflation to date of actual retirement.
+The revaluation takes place on 1 April each year using the statutory revaluation rates for deferred benefits - The opportunity under current legislation to exchange part of your pension for tax-free cash at retirement (subject to certain limits)

-- If you have Money Purchase (also known as Defined Contributions or DC) benefits in the scheme that are now held with Lifesight Master Trust, you can use these DC benefits to fund the tax-free cash at retirement - If you die before taking your benefits the Scheme will pay - A lump sum equal to any contributions you made to the scheme together with interest - If you leave a spouse, they will receive a pension for life equal to 50% of the pension you would have received at your NRD.
-If your spouse is more than 10 years younger than you, this pension may be reduced; or - If you die leaving children and no spouse's pension is payable, a child's pension may be payable to your eligible child or children.
-The pension payable to children is paid until the child reaches age 18 (or 23 whilst in full-time education or training approved by the Trustee) - An option to transfer your benefits to another Registered Pension Scheme.
-A transfer value may be taken at any time up to one day before the date on which your benefits commence.
+- An option to retire earlier than your NRD with a reduced pension from age 55 (under current legislation) - A reduced pension if you have to retire early through ill-health, before age 55 - If you had DC benefits in the Scheme that are now held with Lifesight Master Trust, you can use these to fund your tax-free cash at retirement (also known as a pension commencement lump sum) - · If you die before taking your benefits the Scheme will pay: - A lump sum equal to any contributions you made to the Scheme together with interest - If you leave a spouse, they will receive a pension for life equal to 50% of the pension you would have received at your NRD.
+If your spouse is more than 10 years younger than you, this pension may be reduced; or - If no spouse's pension is payable, a dependant pension may be available, subject to satisfactory evidence of financial dependency being provided to, and accepted by, the Trustee - If you die leaving children and no spouse's or dependant's pension is payable, a child's pension may be payable to your eligible child or children.
+The pension payable to children is paid until the child reaches age 18 (or 23 whilst in full-time education or training approved by the Trustee) - An option to transfer your benefits to another registered pension scheme see Transferring benefits section below.